SyedZainAliZaidi/SyedZainAliZaidi/README.md

 ---

 ###  My IntroD.

-Computer Science undergraduate at the **National University of Modern Languages (NUML), Faisalabad**, working as a systems engineer within the software engineering domain.
-I take ownership of a project end to end — requirements, setup, documentation, development, and delivery of a complete working software product.
+I'm a Computer Science undergraduate at the **National University of Modern Languages (NUML), Faisalabad**, working as a systems engineer in the software engineering domain.
+I like owning a project from start to finish: gathering requirements, setting things up, writing the documentation, building the product, and shipping it.

-Experienced across software integration and applied AI, with hands-on work spanning machine learning, computer vision, and multi-agent AI systems.
-Recently served as a **Section Leader for Stanford University's Code in Place 2026**, teaching Python and Karel to a global cohort of learners.
+My background covers both Software Integration and applied AI ( for example : auth, connecting interfaces, messaging protocls, API'S, assigning required connectivity wether it's hardware or cloud based), with hands on work in machine learning, computer vision, and multi agent AI systems.
+I recently served as a Section Leader for Stanford University's Code in Place 2026, teaching Python and the Karel framework to a global cohort of learners.

--  BS Computer Science, NUML Faisalabad (2023 – Present)
+- 🎓 BS Computer Science, NUML Faisalabad (2023 – Present)
--  Founder & Systems Engineer, **Zenith Enterprises** (2024 – Present)
+- 🏢 Founder & Systems Engineer, **Zenith Enterprises** (2024 – Present)
--  Trainer & Moderator, **iCodeGuru** — GitHub, ML, Generative AI, Agentic AI
+- 🧑‍🏫 Trainer & Moderator, **iCodeGuru**: GitHub, ML, Generative AI, and Agentic AI
--  LABLAB.AI (2025) · 3rd Place, Raise Your Hack 2025 (Paris)
+- 🏆 ICPC Regionalist (2026), 3rd Place at Raise Your Hack 2025 in Paris
--  Faisalabad, Pakistan
+- 📍 Faisalabad, Pakistan

 ---